-The principle of the use of Ford and Wanganui Roads as the direct connection between the Stage 1 of the Bypass and the Shepparton Alternate Route (Grahamvale Road and Doyles Road) has been established in Council policy for some time.
-The Draft Report determines how these roads will be designed to cater for increases in car and heavy vehicle use, including exploring the options and constraints to upgrading these roads.
+The principle of the use of Ford and Wanganui Roads as the direct connection between the Stage 1 of the Bypass and the Shepparton Alternative Route (Grahamvale Road and Doyles Road) has been established in Council policy for some time.
+The Draft Report sought to determine how these roads could be designed to cater for increases in car and heavy vehicle use.

 At the Ordinary Council Meeting held on 20 February 2018, Council resolved to endorse the Draft Report and to release it for public comment for a period of eight weeks, commencing on 26 February 2018 and concluding on 23 April 2018.